Giftbit/Lightrail-API-V2-Docs/docs/home.md

 }
 ```

-This will cause the `orders` endpoint to consider all `ValueStores` associated with that customer and will resolve the complexity of applying them to the order in the correct order.
+This will cause the `orders` endpoint to consider all `Values` associated with that customer and will resolve the complexity of applying them to the order in the correct order.

 ##### `secureCode`
 A `secureCode` is a unique-unguessable code and is most commonly used by gift cards and unique promotion codes.